Make It Easier to Work with Contractors

 Here’s where the mapping process pays off.
 You’ve identified how you handle contractor payments, along with challenges and areas of improvement.
 Now you can use that knowledge to build an infrastructure.

 If you’re not using an online payment solution for ePayments, it’s time to do so.
-Paper checks complicate the payment process (takes too long, supplies, mail, reconciling).
+Paper checks complicate the payment process.
+They take too long to complete and mail, you have to reorder supplies when they run out, and you need to reconcile balances using unwieldy paper records.
 Other electronic forms of documentation and payment might exist across multiple platforms or programs, making it hard to locate the correct invoice and process it in a timely manner.
-An online payment solution will allow you to quickly and accurately pay contractors online while tracking each step of the process.
+An ePayment solution will allow you to quickly and accurately pay contractors online while tracking each step of the process.

-Once you move to an online payment solution, make sure you invest time in setting it up properly (workflows, attaching bank accounts, integrating with accounting software, etc.), learning the system, and getting your staff members trained.
+Once you move to an online payment solution, make sure you invest time in setting it up properly.
+You will need to update (workflows, attach bank accounts, and integrate with accounting software, (like QuickBooks), among other tasks.
+You will also need to learn the system and get your staff members trained.
 The good news is that many of these solutions are cloud-based and fairly intuitive.
-If you can use an app, you can use them.
-Turn to training materials provided by the provider, or ask the company for their support with training feedback and materials.
+If you can use an app, you can use an online payment solution.
+Turn to training materials offered by the provider, or ask the company for their support with training feedback and materials.

-Now that you’re set up with the right personnel and tools, let’s dig even more into how you can simplify vendor payments.
+Now that you’re set up with the right personnel and tools, let’s dig even deeper into how you can simplify vendor invoice payments.

 Make it simple for you to organize, review, and approve payments.

-When you have all invoices and payment history existing in one spot in an online payment solution, it streamlines the payment process for contractors.
+When you have all invoices and payment history existing in one spot in an online payment solution, it streamlines the contractor payment process.

 For example, with Bill.com, you can store all related documents together securely in the cloud.
 They aren’t attached to a specific computer or email account.
 No matter what device you use or where you are, you can navigate to a contract or statement of work to verify contractor information in just a few clicks.

 Online bill payment solutions allow you to automate manual portions of invoice review and payment.
-For example, an employee is next in line to review a contractor’s invoice.
-The solution lets her know it’s her turn and will remind her if she doesn’t get to it within a certain amount of time.
-From there, the invoice continues to the review cycle until approved for payments.
+Let's say, an employee is next in line to review a contractor’s invoice.
+The bill payment solution automatically lets her know it’s her turn and will remind her if she doesn’t get to it within a certain amount of time.
+From there, the invoice continues through the review cycle until approved for payment.

 Take a standard approach to accepting and paying invoices.
 This is non-negotiable.

-If you work with contractors a lot, it’s easy to get buried in mounds of invoices and SOWs.
+If you work with contractors a lot, it’s easy to get buried in mounds of invoices and statements of work (SOWs).
 They land in your email, get lost or pushed down by other tasks, or require you to root through electronic file folders to find contracts.